zeke-code/gitlab-flow/README.md

   which version of our code is running.
 Gradle/Maven tasks or CI/CD pipelines to automatically bump our versions MUST be written to reduce human errors.
   Using GitLab issues, releases and milestones to track our releases/hotfixes could also improve our workflow by providing a clear and direct perspective on our code state and urgent problems.
+- At the moment, we are not using version tagging for our Helm final chart.
+I think we should start doing this to keep a better track of our changes and to enable easier rollbacks.

 ### Continuos Testing and automated merge requests